SeonghaAHN/RBC_Detection/README.md

 ## convert.py
 - convert .xml format label file into the format used in original repository.
-- save `convert.py` in dataset directory and run it
+- save `convert.py` in dataset directory and execute
 - .txt format label will be generated in the same directory.

 ## yolo_video.py